BobQuickSaveSmith/Make-It-So-GZDoom-Launcher/extras/brutalpacksetup/README.md

    This enables the **Nightmare and higher difficulties** to fully activate the **Behold! – BP** spawning and resurrection systems.

-   *You’re not cheating — you’re resurrecting or unleashing Crowd Control Unlimited, and paying the demonic toll.*
+   *You’re not cheating: you’re resurrecting or unleashing Crowd Control Unlimited, and paying the demonic toll.*

 3) Play your favorite map or campaign in **Extreme Nightmare.**